 Maija Kovalevska is a Latvian soprano.
 Born in Riga, she is a graduate of the Jāzeps Vītols Latvian Academy of Music.
-Since 2003, she has resided in Italy under the tutelage of Mirella Freni.
-Most recently, she has sung Mimi (La bohème) in Sydney, Melbourne and for Semperoper Dresden, Maddalena (Andrea Chénier) and the title role in Tosca for the Sigulda Festival, Verdi’s Requiem in London and Mahler’s Symphony No. 4 in Canada.
+From 2003, she resided in Italy under the tutelage of Mirella Freni.
+Most recently, she has sung Mimi (La bohème) in Sydney, Melbourne and for Semperoper Dresden, Maddalena (Andrea Chénier) and the title role in Tosca for the Sigulda Festival, Verdi’s Requiem in London and Melbourne and Mahler’s Symphony No. 4 in Canada.

-Future appearances include Mimi in Dresden, Alice Ford (Falstaff) at Staatsoper Hamburg, Gutrune (Götterdämmerung) for Opera Australia and Beethoven’s Symphony No. 9 for the Melbourne Symphony.
+Other recent appearances include Mimi in Dresden, Alice Ford (Falstaff) at Staatsoper Hamburg, and Beethoven’s Symphony No. 9 for the Melbourne Symphony.

 In 2003, Maija made her Latvian National Opera debut as Donna Elvira in Don Giovanni.
 The following year, she was the winner of the 10th Riccardo Zandonai International Opera competition in Italy and was second at the 3rd Jāzeps Vītols Vocal competition in Riga.